kigster/sym/README.md

 This may be a good time to take a look at the full help message for the `sym` tool, shown naturally with a `-h` or `--help` option.

 ```
-Sym (2.2.0) – encrypt/decrypt data with a private key
+Sym (2.2.1) – encrypt/decrypt data with a private key

 Usage:
-   # Generate a new key:
+   # Generate a new key...
    sym -g [ -p ] [ -x keychain | -o keyfile | -q | ]

-   # To specify a key for an operation use any one of:
+   # To specify a key for an operation use one of...
    <key-spec> = -k key | -K file | -x keychain | -i

-   # Encrypt/Decrypt to STDOUT or output file
+   # Encrypt/Decrypt to STDOUT or an output file
    sym -e <key-spec> [-f <file> | -s <string>] [-o <file>]
    sym -d <key-spec> [-f <file> | -s <string>] [-o <file>]

    # Edit an encrypted file in $EDITOR
    sym -t <key-spec>  -f <file> [ -b ]

+   # Specify any common flags in the BASH variable:
+   export SYM_ARGS="-x staging -C"

+   # And now encrypt without having to specify key location:
+   sym -e -f <file>
+   # May need to disable SYM_ARGS with -M, eg for help:
+   sym -h -M

 Modes:
   -e, --encrypt                     encrypt mode